There are missed opportunities in divine providence. The Lord gives opportunities that can be lost. I will mention three.

-How many more decades must pass before Christians will understand the mandate to promote Christ’s Lordship over the nations?
+How many more decades must pass before Christians will understand the mandate to promote the nations’ acknowledgement of Christ’s Lordship?
 This is Christ’s aim and target:

-‘the kingdoms of this world have become the kingdoms of our Lord, and of His Christ’ Rev 11:15.
+‘the kingdoms of the world have become the kingdoms of our Lord and of His Christ’ Rev 11:15.

 Shakespeare commented on it thus:

 “There is a tide in the affairs of men,William Shakespeare: Julius Caesar

 Which taken at the flood, leads on to fortune.

 Omitted, all the voyage of their life is bound in shallows and in miseries.”